ForgeRock/ping-android-sdk/foundation/device/device-client/README.md

 **Issue**: "JSON parsing error"
 - **Solution**: Ensure the server response format matches the expected data model.
 Check API version compatibility.

+## Testing

+Unit tests are included in the module to verify the functionality of device retrieval, updating, and deletion.
+Mocking frameworks are used to simulate server responses.

 ## Dependencies